irresponsibleai/irresponsibleai.github.io/slides-icml26.md

 .center[![:scale 95%](./assets/img/summary/summary_6.png)]

-.conclusion[In the drive to scale, .h2[ethics tends to be disregarded].
+.conclusion[In the drive to scale, .h2[ethics tend to be disregarded].
 The scaling paradigm facilitates a modularised, transactional attitude towards AI development .cite[(Widder and Nafus, 2023)].]

 ---